 Opening a Credit Union Account

-To open an account at a credit union, you'll need to qualify as a member, as described above.
-In some cases, that's as easy as making a donation to an organization associated with the credit union (you become a member of the organization by donating, and that makes you eligible to become a credit union member as well).
+To open an account at a credit union, you'll need to qualify as a member—as described above.
+In some cases, that's as easy as donating to an organization associated with the credit union.
+When you become a member of the organization by donating, you become eligible to become a credit union member as well.

 Finally, you'll open a "share" account, which officially makes you a member.
-In many cases, this means you have to deposit between $5 and $20 (which the credit union will set aside) for the duration of your membership.
+In many cases, this means you have to maintain a minimum deposit balance between $5 and $20, which the credit union will set aside for the duration of your membership.

-Credit unions aren’t always better than banks (although both types of institutions often offer the same types of products and services).
-Shop around to make sure you get the right fit for your needs.
-Although most banks accept anybody as a customer, there are exceptions.
-USAA Bank is popular among military families, and the bank consistently gets good reviews for customer service and competitive rates.
-Joining USAA requires that you are active military, former military, cadets or midshipmen, or family of those individuals.
+For some government employees, USAA Bank is a good option.
+It's popular among military families, and the bank consistently gets good reviews for customer service and competitive rates.
+Joining USAA Bank requires that you are active military, former military, cadets or midshipmen, or family of those individuals.

 A credit union is a not-for-profit financial institution that offers financial services such as checking and savings accounts, auto loans, and mortgages.
 Although it's similar to a bank, a credit union is owned by its members (the account holders) rather than by investors, so all financial returns come back to the members in the form of lower loan rates and higher yields.
 Membership in a credit union is typically restricted to members of the specific community or group that it serves.